Sneek

 Sneek (/nl/; Snits /fy/) is a city southwest of Leeuwarden and the seat of the former municipality of Sneek in the province of Friesland, Netherlands.
 As of 2011 it is the seat of the municipality of Súdwest-Fryslân (Southwest Friesland).
 The city had approximately 34,850 inhabitants in January 2024.

 Sneek is situated in Southwest Friesland, close to the Sneekermeer, and is well known for its canals, the Waterpoort (Watergate, the symbol of the city), and watersports (hosting the annual Sneekweek, the largest sailing event on inland European waterways).
 Sneek is one of the Friese elf steden ("Eleven cities of Friesland").
 The city is very important in the southwestern part of Friesland (called the Zuidwesthoek, or Southwest Corner).

 History

 History

-Sneek was founded in the 10th century as Chud on a sandy peninsula at the crossing site of a dike with an important waterway (called the Magna Fossa in old documents).
+Sneek was founded in the 10th century on a sandy peninsula at the crossing site of a dike with an important waterway (called the Magna Fossa in old documents).
 This waterway was dug when the former Middelzee silted up.
 The dike can still be traced in the current street pattern and street names like Hemdijk, Oude Dijk, and Oosterdijk.

 Sneek received several city rights in the 13th century, which became official in 1456.
 Sneek then became one of the eleven Frisian cities.
 This was also the beginning of a period of blooming trade for the city that would last until about 1550.
 In 1492 construction of a moat and wall around the city began.
 In those days Sneek was the only walled city in Friesland.
 The Waterpoort and the Bolwerk remain today.

 Before 2011, the city was an independent municipality.